Internships

 There are numerous places where internships are posted.
 Here is a selection of some of the most reputable and helpful websites for your internship search.

 Parker Dewey: VCU Career Services, Business Career Services and Engineering Career Services have recently partnered with Parker Dewey to begin promoting micro-internships and project-based work opportunities to all VCU students.
 Projects exist for all majors and can incorporate a student’s outside experience/interests learned outside of their major.
-Registration details for students, alumni and employers can be found on VCU's Parker Dewey website.

-ConnectVA: This site provides information, resources and instant access to nonprofits, civic leaders, volunteers and others interested in improving metro Richmond.
+ConnectVA: This site provides information, resources, and instant access to nonprofits, civic leaders, volunteers, and others interested in improving metro Richmond.
 The job finder is a great place to find local area jobs and internships focused on the nonprofit community.

 GoGovernment: Go Government is a project of the nonprofit, nonpartisan organization Partnership for Public Service, which works to revitalize our federal government by inspiring a new generation to serve.
 Use the website to find and apply for federal government jobs.